What are gas heat pumps and how can they save money and energy?

 Update: October 30, 2023

 What if there was a way to heat buildings with technology that’s more than 100 per cent efficient while using gas?

-Well, gas absorption heat pumps can be the solution.
+Well, now there is: gas absorption heat pumps.
 This technology can help commercial and industrial organizations lower annual operational costs, reduce energy use and provide a pathway to lower greenhouse gas (GHG) emissions.

 Do I have to switch to electric heating to use a heat pump in my business?

 No, you don’t have to make the switch to electric heating because gas absorption heat pumps are available.
-This is a new way organizations can continue to use gas and they can even opt into our Renewable Natural Gas (RNG)1 program and designate a portion, up to 100 per cent, of their gas use to be carbon neutral RNG, helping to reduce GHG emissions as we work towards meeting provincial climate action goals.
+This is a new way organizations can continue to use gas and they can even opt into our Renewable Natural Gas (RNG)1 program.
+This reduces the amount of conventional gas being used, thereby reducing GHG emissions.

 What are gas absorption heat pumps?

 First, let’s discuss how a heat pump works.
 A heat pump transfers heat from one area to another.
 One of the main differences between a heat pump and a furnace is that heat pumps use energy to transfer heat whereas a furnace generates heat through the combustion cycle.